-The School Accountability Report Card is available on request, and is available annually by February 1st on the Internet at luhsd.net.
+The School Accountability Report Card is available on request, and is available annually by February 1st on the Internet at ca01001129. schoolwires.net/Page/42.
 It contains information about the district and school regarding the quality of programs and its progress toward achieving stated goals.
 A copy will be provided upon request.
 [EC 33126, 32286, 35256, 35258, 51101]